kg4giy/pwcares/events/2018/crossroads.md

 We will plan to operate on simplex at __147.525__, the normal ARES operational frequency.
 We will backstop this with the the K3FBI repeater at __147.345+__ __PL 167.9__.
 If things get really bad, we may switch to the Woodbridge machine at __147.240+__ __PL 107.2__.

+Brian WC4J will be testing an APRS tracker mounted to Tail-End Charlie, if we can get permission.
+Anyone else with APRS gear interfaced with radio should listen and contribute.
+Cellular access is poor within the forest.

 Return to [Summary] [section-summary]

 ### Media Relations [section-media]

 Any questions asked by the public or the media, are to be directed to the Race Officials.
-We will have both our _PIOs_, __Tom, W4PIO__ and __Spenc, KG4GFW__ on site if anyone has questions about _Amateur Radio_ specifically.
+We will have our _PIO_, __Tom, W4PIO__, on site if anyone has questions about _Amateur Radio_ specifically.

 Return to [Summary] [section-summary]